How is our School Organised?

 - Speaking and Listening

 We aim to help children develop an ability to use and understand language effectively.
-We use a variety of reading schemes and aim to foster an early love of books.
-We balance individual reading with group reading and also develop comprehension skills.
+We use the PM benchmarking/colour-banding scheme for reading and aim to foster an early love of books.
+We balance individual reading with group reading and also develop comprehension in our daily literacy skills sessions.
+Each class has a weekly visit to our well resourced library.
 Phonics is taught daily in phase groups using the Letters and Sounds and Jolly Phonics schemes.
 Cursive handwriting, punctuation and grammar are taught as basic skills alongside purposeful activities to develop writing.
 Exciting stimulus help children to be enthused about writing.
 Children are also encouraged to become articulate, confident speakers and attentive listeners.
 Drama, ICT and visual books are also used to enhance the curriculum.

 Children participate in a range of drama activities and we often invite theatre groups and other performers, such as storytellers into the school.
 We also hold an annual Book Fair and dress up for book day.